 So today you may get specialty coffee baristas.
 These Baristas care about the origin, the roast profile, the dose in and dose out, the temperature of the water and how the coffee is prepared.

-Note: Coffee Speciality is a totally different term that talks about the method the coffee is presented
+Note: Coffee Specialty is a totally different term that talks about the method the coffee is presented